 There was again a second newsletter at the meeting that week.
 At home, Alfie said, “Why can’t I make him see?
 He’s protesting against paradise.
 How can it be?” and the sadness of his tone, the pure-hearted pity of it, pierced her through.

-Outside, a low rustling groan swept through the unbuilt schoolhouse and a door nearby was protesting its poor construction against a wall.
+Outside, a low rustling groan swept through the unbuilt schoolhouse, and a door nearby was protesting its poor construction against a wall.
 Beside them their stove sputtered sickly, giving very little heat.
 The newer stoves, the ones that worked, were reserved for families with children.
 All these years she’d brought small miracles out of columns of numbers, walked Alfie on roundabout routes to avoid the worst scenes of decay, while Alfie saw nothing but God’s own promised land around them.
 She’d protected him from a discouragement of which he was not capable.
 Now, here, he needed her to shield him and all she could think to say was, “Give Jack time.”

 In the morning she found it hard to concentrate on her calculations.
 She caught several mistakes in her arithmetic.
 She considered whether she should go through the long rows of sums a second time to be safe but found herself rebelling against the idea.
 “It’s not as if anyone would know,” she said out loud.
 And though it was true that no one other than Anna looked at the books, the words distressed her.
 Resting inside them, smuggled into the room and quickly taking over, was a shameful possibility.